coopersimon/spa/spa/README.md

 - Phantom Hourglass: Just white screen now.
 - Pokemon Mystery Dungeon Explorers of Sky: Intro plays.
 It's super slow.
 Gameplay starts up ok, with some graphical glitches on lower screen.
 - Pokemon Mystery Dungeon Blue Rescue Team: Intro plays, without sprites.
 Menu text is blocked out.
 Black screen when game begins.
-- Pokemon Diamond: (FLASH) 2d elements of game work ok, 3D in intro looks reasonable, 3D in title looks good
+- Pokemon Diamond: (FLASH) 2d elements of game work ok, 3D in intro looks reasonable, 3D in title has vanished? (since changing how w2 normalises vertex coords)
 - Pokemon Black: Black screen
-- Pokemon HeartGold: 2d elements of game work ok, 3D in intro looks reasonable, 3D in title looks good
+- Pokemon HeartGold: 2d elements of game work ok, 3D in intro looks reasonable, 3D in title has vanished? (since changing how w2 normalises vertex coords)
 - Pokemon Ranger: Slow start but does boot ok and shows menu.
 Seems to require touchscreen afterwards.
 - Super Mario 64 DS: Shows an initial nintendo logo, takes a long time to load before showing menus.
 3D is a bit borked.
 - The World Ends With You: Initial titles, then freezes (some sort of sprite visible at bottom of screen)